Ciastex/UniDec/README.md

 ```
 unidec.exe codecname The enc test string -k key for encryption
 ```
-UniDec does not care about the argument order and if you're not a fan of readable commands, it will gladly encrypt the text correctly, just like:
+UniDec does not care about the argument order and if you're not a fan of readable commands, it will gladly encrypt the text in a correct, just like this:
 ```
 unidec.exe codecname enc The test string for encryption -k key
 ```